 Through an engaging mix of lecture, hands-on group activities, and real-world design projects, Denver PDC students gain a comprehensive understanding of ecological thinking and how to apply it in a variety of contexts.

 Class is held the first weekend of every month between October and April.
-The course takes place at The GrowHaus and The Posner Center, with a first weekend retreat at Woodbine Ecology Center.
+The course takes place at The GrowHaus and Denver Montessori Junior/Senior High School, with a first weekend retreat at Woodbine Ecology Center.
 Meals are provided at the retreat weekend, and delicious catered lunches are included throughout the rest of the course.